thautwarm/MLStyle.jl/docs/syntax/pattern.md

 Pattern Matching
 =======================

-Pattern mathing provide convenient ways to manipulate data.
+Pattern matching provides convenient ways to manipulate data.
 The basic syntax for pattern matching with MLStyle is of the form
 ```julia
 @match data begin
     pattern1 => result1